ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 5. `polyfill.io/v3/polyfill.js?features=fetch,IntersectionObserver&callback=polyfillsLoaded&zebra=striped`
 6. `polyfill.io/v3/polyfill.js?features=IntersectionObserver,fetch&callback=polyfillsLoaded&unknown=polyfill`

-We want to be able to have all these different URLs use the same hash key.
-And the way we do that is to convert them all to the same URL before the Varnish Cache creates the key.
+We want all of these different URLs to point to the same response in the cache.
+To do this they need to use the same hash key.
+The way we achieve that is to convert them all to the same URL before the Varnish Cache creates the key.

 Some of the URLs in the list have the exact same query parameters, only in different orders.
 We can re-order the query parameters with a function that Fastly provide called [`querystring.sort`](https://docs.fastly.com/vcl/functions/querystring-sort/).
 This function alone will turn URLs 1 and 2 into the same URL.
 It will do the same for URLs 3 and 4.